-For its 2023-24 access and participation plan, the provider has seven intervention strategies that address multiple risks to access, participation and progression.
+For its 2025-26 access and participation plan, the provider has seven intervention strategies that address multiple risks to access, participation and progression.
 In developing its plan and the constituent activities, the provider has sought equal representation from all divisions and departments as well as from students.
 The provider also expects all departments and divisions to participate in the relevant activities.
 Some are led by a specific department (e.g. activities relating to pre-16 attainment are led by the admissions department; its on-course academic support is led by its Education Support department), whilst others are led jointly by academic divisions.
 All activities are overseen by the Head of Access and Participation and their team.

 The provider also recognises that the activities that are required to meet intervention strategies may change every few years, but the conceptual basis for access and participation will not.
-As a result, it has developed training sessions on equality, diversity, access and participation that all staff members are required to take (both academic and administrative).
-It has also set out to review all curricula and internal practices that may impact access and participation.
+Therefore, it has set out to review all curricula and internal practices that may impact access and participation.